Pupil/Service Premium and Covid Catch Up Funding

 In general, calculation was at the expected level but reasoning had fallen behind the expected norms.

 After a careful analysis of the data, The school has decided to spend our Catch-Up funding in the following ways.

-Autumn 2.
-(From November 2020): We are using the funding to reduce class sizes by approximately 30% in each year group, except Year 5 and 6.
+Academic Year 2020/21: (From November 2020): We used the funding to reduce class sizes by approximately 30% in each year group, except Year 5 and 6.
 For one year only, instead of having mixed age classes, all pupils from EYFS to Year 4 will be taught in single age classes of a smaller size.
 Our premise is to build on Quality First Teaching and use teaching assistants to work with focussed groups or individuals within the lesson (when staff are available.)
 Teaching staff are able to give more attention to children in a smaller class and deal with specific issues by being able to rotate about fewer children.
 We have also embedded focussed catch up phonics sessions in Years One and Two, now two sessions per day.
 Additional guided reading in Years Three to Six has been timetabled within the week to address misunderstandings here.